RikoOphorst/tremble-engine/README.md

 # tremble-engine
 This is a project I worked on during my second year at NHTV.
-I led the team of 8 people who worked on it.
+I led the team of 8 people who worked on it (all programmers).
 It is supposed to be a multiplayer FPS engine, but unfortunately it turned out more to be a rendering demo than anything else.
-All rendering work on this engine was done by me.
+All rendering work on this engine was done by me, except for the shadow rendering (which was done by another programmer).

 # Compiling tremble
 In order to compile, there are some dependencies that you need to download.